-Mhairead Connor fell in love with film during childhood screenings of Casablanca and Star Wars; later she was busted by her high school French teacher, after wagging to catch a festival screening of Catherine Deneuve epic Indochine.
+Mhairead Connor fell in love with movies during childhood screenings of Casablanca and Star Wars.
+Later she was busted by her French teacher, after wagging school to catch a film festival screening of Catherine Deneuve epic Indochine.

 Connor began working in film through jobs at industry organisations SPADA (the Screen Production and Development Association) and the NZ Screen Council.
 Then she horrified parents and more sensible friends by leaving the relative safety of a regular job, to concentrate on producing.

 In 2003 Connor put together a film festival in Wellington and Auckland.
-Not Coming to a Multiplex Near You showcased local low budget digital films.
-She would go on to work with digital pioneer Campbell Walker — one of those featured in the festival — when she produced his film Little Bits of Light (2005).
+Not Coming to a Multiplex Near You showcased local low budget digital films, in the age before digital took over as the dominant way to make movies.
+She would go on to work with Kiwi digital pioneer Campbell Walker — one of those featured in the festival — when she produced his film Little Bits of Light (2005).
 Picked for New Zealand's yearly international film festival, the feature provides an intimate chronicle of a man, a woman, and the woman's depression.

-Directed by Juliet Bergh and shot (on the Red digital camera) in a number of "cinematic yet inhospitable" locations around Wellington, the post-apocalyptic tale revolves around an isolated woman (Loren Taylor née Horsley) who sets out to find out what is beyond the fence which divides her from the rest of the world.
+Directed by Juliet Bergh and shot on a Red digital camera in "rain and mud and Wellington's irascible winds", the post-apocalyptic tale revolves around an isolated woman (Loren Taylor) who sets out to find out what's beyond the fence which divides her from the rest of the world.
 Made under the NZ Film Commission's low-budget Escalator scheme, Existence was one of two dramatic features to win selection for the Wellington arm of the 2012 NZ International Film Festival.
-Matthew Sunderland (Out of the Blue) and Peter McCauley (After the Waterfall) also feature.
+The cast also includes Matthew Sunderland (Out of the Blue) and screen veteran Peter McCauley.

-She went on to join the team behind pioneering shoot 'em up game Dr. Grordbort's Invaders, which uses Augmented Reality technology to combine animation with real world environments.
+Connor was also part of the team behind pioneering shoot 'em up game Dr. Grordbort's Invaders, which uses augmented reality technology to combine animation with real world environments.